mjhea0/thinkful-mentor/list_comprehensions/readme.md

 print create_list(alpha_list)
 ```

-In this example, we're creating a new list, `beta_list`, of letters greater than or equal to 'B' by iterating through the `alpha_list` and applying the appropriate filter on the list. *This filter is just an expression called a predicate.*
+In this example, we're creating a new list, `beta_list`, of letters greater than or equal to 'B' by iterating through the `alpha_list` and applying the appropriate filter on the list. *This filter is called a predicate.*

 When you run this code you should see: